rkdrnf/jira-query/README.md

 ]
 ```

-Query results are displayed as below
+Query results are displayed as below.

+> Currently predicates are joined with `AND` condition.

 ```
 assignee in (jhahn) AND priority = Medium AND type = Bug